Financial Glosarry

 I

-Implied volatility: The assumption of the stock´s volatility that helps determine the option’s price.
-Since all other factors in the options pricing model are assumed to be known, the implied volatility is calculated last as a plug-in factor after other options pricing components are taken into account.
+Implied volatility: The assumption of the stock’s volatility that helps determine the option’s price — calculated as a plug-in factor after other options pricing components are taken into account.

 In the money: An option is “in the money” when it has intrinsic value.
-A call is in the money when the market price of the underlying stock is greater than the option´s strike price.
-A put is in the money when the market price of the underlying stock is lower than the option´s strike price.
+A call is in the money when the stock price is greater than the strike price; a put is in the money when the stock price is lower than the strike price.

 Index fund: An investment fund designed to match the returns on a stock market index.

-Index option: An option whose underlying security is a stock index.
-This includes options on the overall market (such as the S&P 100 Index) as well as options on narrower-based industry groups.
-Index options are usually cash settled.
+Index option: An option whose underlying security is a stock index, usually cash settled.

 Initial margin: See “margin requirement.”

-Institutional investors: Organizations that invest, including insurance companies, depository institutions, pension funds, investment companies, mutual funds, and endowment funds.
+Institutional investors: Organizations that invest, including insurance companies, pension funds, mutual funds, and endowment funds.

-International Securities Exchange (ISE): One of five U.S. exchanges that trade options.
-The ISE began trading in May 2000 and is the nation’s first entirely electronic options market.
+International Securities Exchange (ISE): One of five U.S. exchanges that trade options, launched in May 2000 as the nation’s first entirely electronic options market.

-Intraday Insights (also “Market Observations”): Found at SchaeffersResearch.com, these daily reports focus on some of the more notable stock and options activity of the day.
-Market observations are published throughout each and every trading day.
+Intraday Insights (also “Market Observations”): Daily reports focusing on notable stock and options activity, published throughout each trading day.

 L